mohllal/system-design-interview-prep/architecture/02-hexagonal-architecture.md

 The main components are:

-- **Core/Domain**: The business logic of the application, which is agnostic of how it's being used or accessed
+- **Core/Domain:** The business logic of the application, which is agnostic of how it's being used or accessed
-- **Ports**: Interfaces that define how the external world interacts with the core (input/driving/primary ports) and how the core interacts with external systems (output/driven/secondary ports)
+- **Ports:** Interfaces that define how the external world interacts with the core (input/driving/primary ports) and how the core interacts with external systems (output/driven/secondary ports)
-- **Adapters**: Implementations of the ports.
+- **Adapters:** Implementations of the ports.
 These can be user interfaces or external system integrations (e.g., database repositories, external API clients)

 ```mermaid
 graph TD